Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Unanimous07/README.md

       Code formatting: Prettier for various languages, EditorConfig for managing consistent formatting across teams.

      Version control integration: GitLens for advanced Git functionalities within VS Code.

+17. Document Your Setup:
+    Create a comprehensive document outlining the steps you've taken to set up your developer environment.
+Include any configurations, customizations, or troubleshooting steps encountered during the process.

 #Deliverables:
 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.